-Students will complete the screening form prior to beginning their first clinical rotation.
-The screening form is on page 55 in the medical radiography handbook.
+Students will complete the screening form prior to beginning their first clinical rotation and at the beginning of the summer term the following year.
+The screening form is in the forms section of the medical radiography handbook.
 If a student declares he or she has a condition which would be considered a potential contraindication to entering Zone III or Zone IV, the completed screening form will be reviewed by a Level II MR technologist and rescreened by the Level II technologist at the clinical setting prior to entering Zone III.